prabaharravichandran/DeploymentoverContainers/README.md

 sudo systemctl start apptainer.service
 ```

-## Development of web application in Django
+## Local development of web application in Django

 Just to start Gunicorn for dev; Make sure the venv is active and one the ufps django project.